-Although over 50% of Saudi women are university graduates (Naseem & Dhruva, 2017), unemployment remains high among Saudi women (OECD, 2016).
-According to the International Labour Organization (ILO), labour force participation is lower among women in Middle Eastern and North African Countries (Fathi, 2017).
+Although over 50% of Saudi women are university graduates (Naseem & Dhruva, 2017), unemployment remains high among Saudi adult females (OECD, 2016).
+According to the International Labour Organization (ILO), labour force participation is lower among women in Middle Eastern and North African countries (Fathi, 2017).
 Many educated women in Saudi Arabia and other Arab countries are demanding equal opportunities (Fathi, 2017).

 Many Saudi women were previously restricted to work in certain fields, such as medicine, nursing, and teaching.
 And in the past, there were limited training opportunities for women in fields such as information technology and management (booz&co, 2010).
 The lack of these skills hindered women’s ability to obtain competitive employment (booz&co, 2010).
 However, over recent years, more programmes in post-secondary institutions have been established, such as computer science, architecture, and law, leading them to gain the opportunities to work in different fields.

 Considering the high level of unemployment among Saudi women, the Government is committed to increasing the employment rate among these women in the near future.
 Vision 2030, implemented and promoted by the Deputy Crown Prince Mohammed bin Salman, is an initiative to reform and modernise the country.
 The reform programme aims to diversify the economy away from oil and towards promoting sustainable changes that will enhance the potential to empower Saudi women to pursue their career goals.

 The Government’s initiatives include increasing the percentage of women in the workforce from 22% to 30% (Alshuwaikhat & Mohammed, 2017; Al-Sati, 2017).
 The Government has started the process to give Saudi women the opportunity to enter the workforce.